Dubrovnik: Post-war Dubrovnik in Republic of Croatia

-The 1996 Croatia USAF CT-43 crash, near Dubrovnik Airport, killed everyone on a United States Air Force jet, including United States Secretary of Commerce Ron Brown, The New York Times Frankfurt Bureau chief Nathaniel C. Nash, and 33 other people.
+After the Croatian War of Independence in the 1990s, Dubrovnik entered a major period of reconstruction which continued throughout the 1990s with support from Croatia and UNESCO.
+In 1998, Dubrovnik was removed from UNESCO’s List of World Heritage in Danger.
+In 1996 USAF CT-43 crash happened, near Dubrovnik Airport, killed everyone on a United States Air Force jet, including United States Secretary of Commerce Ron Brown, The New York Times Frankfurt Bureau chief Nathaniel C. Nash, and 33 other people.

+In the following decades, Dubrovnik developed into an important international tourist, cultural, and congress destination, hosting political leaders, diplomats, international organizations, and European and international summits, including the Three Seas Initiative and Croatia Forum.
+The city also became an increasingly popular film destination, featuring in numerous international productions, most famously Game of Thrones, Star Wars: The Last Jedi, The Dark Side of the Sun, and Robin Hood.
+Events such as the tennis tournament Dubrovnik Open further contributed to its international profile.
+Today, Dubrovnik combines its historic heritage with tourism, film, culture, diplomacy, and international events, reinforcing its status as one of Croatia’s most recognizable cities.
+Dubrovnik’s growing popularity has also led to concerns about overtourism.
+Large visitor numbers, especially during summer and cruise ship arrivals, put pressure on the city’s infrastructure, housing, and historic Old Town, creating challenges for sustainable tourism.

 In October 2023, Dubrovnik joined the European Network of Saint James Way Paths, with a 147-kilometer pilgrimage route "Camino Dubrovnik-Međugorje", expected to be open to visitors in May 2024.

 Geography

 Dubrovnik is located in the southern tip of the Dalmatia region of Croatia in the Adriatic Sea.
 It is part of the Dubrovnik-Neretva County and borders the municipality of Dubrovačko Primorje to the north, more specifically the Majkovi village.